The incompatibility of creation and evolution

-Many Christians try to make the bible fit in with evolution because they have more faith in scientific claims than they do the bible.
+Are creation and evolution compatible?
+Many Christians would say yes, and try to make the Bible fit in with evolution because they have more faith in scientific claims than they do the Bible itself.
 Those who disagree with evolution are usually looked upon as being mad, or stupid, and for many Christians their social standing in this world is more important to them than their standing with God.
-Nevertheless, however people try to join the bible up with evolution it just won't work.
+Nevertheless, however people try to join up the Bible with evolution it just won’t work.

 The age of the earth

-After the flood the bible does not provide as much detail; however, with the information that is given* we can calculate that from the flood until the time of Christ was roughly 3,000 years, and if we add about 2,011 years after Christ, the total number of years after the flood is now roughly 5,000 years.
+After the flood the Bible does not provide as much detail; however, with the information that is given* we can calculate that from the flood until the time of Christ was roughly 3,000 years, and if we add about 2,000 years after Christ, the total number of years after the flood is now roughly 5,000 years.

 Scientists had estimated the earliest evidence of mankind on the earth as being 200,000 years ago, based upon Mitochondrial DNA mutation rates.
 In October 1997, at the First International Workshop on Human Mitochondrial DNA, researchers discovered that the mutation rates were much higher than first considered, and the estimate for the origin of mankind was changed to 6,500 years ago, tying very nicely with the biblical age of the earth.